 - Evangeline Lily as The Wasp: Although snapped out of existence, The Wasp will find some way to return to fight Thanos.

 - Brie Larson as Captain Marvel: Nick Fury called.
 Carol Danvers answered.
-After the post-credits scene of Infinity War and her film debut in Captain Marvel, Carol Danvers will clash fists with Thanos in Endgame.
+After the post-credits scene of Infinity War and her film debut in Captain Marvel, which also had a post-credits scene with Carol arriving in Avengers HQ, Captain Marvel will clash with Thanos in Endgame.

 - Frank Grillo as Crossbones: Although Grillo’s Marvel villain died at the hands of Scarlet Witch in Captain America: Civil War, Grillo confirmed his return in Endgame in a really casual interview with UFC Unfiltered in late October 2017.